 6. Increases Focus

-Whether you’re writing a term paper or gearing up for your best golf game, a cup of black coffee is almost guaranteed to increase your ability to focus.
+Whether you’re writing a term paper or gearing up for your best golf game, a cup of black coffee is almost guaranteed to increase your ability to focus and overall energy levels.

 Studies show that caffeine consumption can increase cognitive speed during test-taking.